wikinderbear/wikinder-rebase-2025-12-10/yuuki.md

 ## What I'm doing

-I do many things every day, mostly playing on the computer, focusing on things that last a long time.
+I do many things every day, mostly playing on the computer, with a focus on things that last a long time.

 ### Math